code-423n4/2022-07-swivel/README.md

 - Checking for input amounts of 0
 - Or any similar input sanitization.

-## **Admin Priveleges**
+## **Admin Privileges**

 We strive to ensure users can feel comfortable that there will not be rugs of their funds.
-We also feel strongly that there also need to be training wheels with new launches, especially when it comes to the integration of numeruous external protocols.
+We also feel strongly that there also need to be training wheels with new launches, especially when it comes to the integration of numerous external protocols.

 That said, we retain multiple methods for approvals / withdrawals / fees / pausing gated behind admin methods to ensure the protocol can effectively safeguard user funds during the early operation of the protocol.
 For the most part these methods have delays to give time for users to exit.
 Further, the admin will always be a multi-sig.

 With all this established, we are likely contesting / rejecting most admin centralization issues, unless there are remediations which do not break the ethos of our early / safeguarded launch.

+## **Scope**
+The scope of this audit includes our entire codebase, however the purpose of the audit is to identify new issues introduced in our v3.

+For a full diff of our v2 you can compare this repo with the locked Swivel v2 contracts: https://github.com/Swivel-Finance/swivel

 ## **Areas of Concern**:
 There are a few primary targets for concern: